1943 North Carolina Tar Heels football team

 The 1943 North Carolina Tar Heels football team represented the University of North Carolina at Chapel Hill during the 1943 college football season.
 The Tar Heels were led by first-year head coach Tom Young and played their home games at Kenan Memorial Stadium.
 They competed as a member of the Southern Conference.

+In the final Litkenhous Ratings, North Carolina ranked 18th among the nation's college and service teams with a rating of 97.0.